 The Challenge of Finding Ethically Produced Coffee

-These days, it’s hard to walk into a coffee shop or grocery store anywhere in the world without seeing tons of organic and fair trade coffee.
+These days, it’s hard to walk into a coffee shop or grocery store anywhere in the world without seeing tons of organic and fair trade coffee that goes well with a manual espresso machine.
 But, what do those labels really mean?
 Most importantly, what can we do to ensure that the organic and/or fair-trade coffee we’re buying follows ethical production standards?
 Let’s go ahead and see if we can’t answer those questions.

 The Problem with Organic